10 Mistakes to Avoid When Selling Your House

 If you're ready to sell your home, put your ego aside and be open to suggestions made by your real estate agent and other professionals involved.

-Falling victim to any of the following mistakes will not only cause headaches and frustration
+Falling victim to any of the following mistakes will not only cause headaches and frustration, it may also cause your house to sit on the market for months.

 Here are the top 10 home selling mistakes that are caused by being overly confident: